 Granted, part of it was the magical Provencal setting in which the class was conducted.
 I remember the cicadas, with their alluring chants in the midday heat, beckoning us to the landscape of wild herbs and smells.
 At their mas and studio that Jean Pierre and Claudine called home we worked, processing the images in the mordançage chemistry, while pondering this incredible beauty through the ateliers huge picture window.
 The view alone stroked the imagination and is one in which Sudre found inspiration.
 From their fields we would carry in wheat and oats and bits of landscape to include in our photograms as we spent a week in the trial and error process.
 Under the mulberry tree we would take lunch, discuss our successes, failures and talk about life.
 Today we want instant gratification.
 In Provence, it was about the journey not the destination.

 In the mordançage process, you start with a high contrast silver gelatin print.
-Agfa and Ilford papers were always my favorites, but all offer possibilities if you are willing to spend time testing to see what works best for you.
+Agfa and Ilford papers were always my favorites, but all silver gelatin papers have different things to offer if you are willing to spend time testing to see what works best for you.
 Sadly, many of the papers that we have all loved are disappearing, but finding one with the most silver will be best for the purpose of saving the veils.
 Some images have taken an entire afternoon to complete.
 They are meditations into possibilities.